 These are just some of the possible combinations, but hopefully enough to give an idea of what is possible.

-I printed the handles with a 0.6 mm nozzle, 0.72 mm extrusion width and 0.3 mm layer height.
+I printed my handles with a 0.6 mm nozzle, 0.72 mm extrusion width and 0.3 mm layer height.
 I set the infill to 20% and outer shells to 1.

 It is important to use support material for the handles.
-In order to remove the support material with ease I recommend a 2 mm horizontal separation setting and 1 upper separation layer.
+In order to remove the support material with ease I recommend a 2 mm horizontal separation setting and one upper separation layer.

-I printed the labels with a 0.4 mm nozzle so that the text has finer detail.
+The labels were printed with a 0.4 mm nozzle so that the text has finer detail.